 But it’s what you do after you make the mistake that matters the most.

 Clients know you’re not perfect and, yes they might be annoyed at the time and you may even lose them as a customer, but I can’t stress how highly unlikely this will be.
-They just want you to put it right as quickly as you can.
+They just want you to fix the error as quickly as you can.

-You can’t turn back the clock so you’re only left with how you deal with it.
+You can’t turn back the clock, so it’s how you deal with your mistake that’s important.

-So although it may feel like the worst thing to have ever happened to you at the time, what you do if and when you make a mistake is far more important than the fact you made the mistake in the first place.
+Although you should always have insurance (this protects you in case you really mess up), what may feel like a total disaster at the time usually isn’t that bad at all.
+What you do AFTER you make the mistake is far more important than the fact you made the mistake in the first place.

 Over to you – have you ever made a colossal error with a client and how did it turn out?